christian-bick/edugraph-classify-qwen3vl/README.md

 To test the trained model for inference on a new image, run the `scripts/classify_image.py` script and provide the path to the image file as an argument.

-**Note:** Make sure that the training artifacts, including the merged model have been downloaded/synced and that your environment variables (MODEL_SIZE, RUN_MODE) are set to same values as during fine-tuning.
+**Note:** Make sure that the training artifacts have been downloaded/synced successfully and that your environment variables (MODEL_SIZE, RUN_MODE) are set to same values as during fine-tuning.
 For `MODEL_SIZE=4B` and `RUN_MODE=train` the expected model location is: `out/models/qwen-3vl-4b/train/model`

 **Also Note:** Inference at this stage will be slow because we haven't quantized the model yet and inference is executed on the CPU to simplify local setup.
 Even on high-end machines, it can take 1-2 minutes to get results.
+Only use it for quick validation.
 Inference will be much faster in a production environment.

 **Example Usage:**